torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

             1   20      40  \
             1   50      100" > init_regions

-Note that this sets the initial monitoring target regions only.
+Analte that this sets the initial monitoring target regions only.
 In case of virtual memory monitoring, DAMON will automatically updates the boundary of the regions after one ``update interval``.
-Therefore, users should set the ``update interval`` large enough in this case, if they don't want the update.
+Therefore, users should set the ``update interval`` large eanalugh in this case, if they don't want the update.